ron-rs/ron/README.md

     - a flattened tagged struct
 - internally (or adjacently) tagged or untagged enum variants or `#[serde(flatten)]`ed fields must not contain:
   - `i128` or `u128` values
+- internally tagged newtype variants and `#[serde(flatten)]`ed fields must not contain:
+  - a unit or a unit struct inside an untagged newtype variant
+  - an untagged unit variant
+- internally tagged newtype variants, which are `#[serde(flatten)]`ed together with other fields, must not contain:
+  - a unit or unit struct or an untagged unit variant

 Please file a [new issue](https://github.com/ron-rs/ron/issues/new) if you come across a use case which is not listed among the above restrictions but still breaks.